 But those living in Port Andratx will know that its various waterside bars and restaurants are what define the town, where visitors and residents alike rub shoulders, enjoy the buzzing social scene and the scenic pine-covered hillside surrounds that enclose the harbour.

 While maritime and gastronomy play a large part in the local economy, the town has really boomed thanks to its thriving real estate market – and all the businesses connected to it.
-Demand from high-end buyers has led to multi-million euro villas becoming a common phenomenon on and around the ports steep surrounding hills – most being second or holiday homes.
+Demand from high-end buyers has led property in Port Andratx to sky-rocket in recent years, particularly around the steep surrounding hills where villas are bought as holiday homes.

 The population hovers around 3,300 inhabitants, with Germans making up the largest expats group together with other European, and increasingly international, residents.
 Numbers swell and ebb between the summer crowds and the cooler months, when many of the town’s businesses go into hibernation.
 The port does remain very much a year-round destination, however, with the permanent populace supplemented by holiday homeowners relocated for the winter sun.